gabors-data-analysis/da_case_studies/ch00-tech-prep/da-setup-python.md

 1. Click **Select Kernel** in the top-right corner.
 2. Choose **Python Environments**.
-3. Select the interpreter inside the repository's `.venv` directory.
+3. Select `da-case-studies (3.12.4)`.
+If that label is not shown, select the interpreter inside the repository's `.venv` directory.

 The interpreter path ends in `.venv/bin/python` on macOS and Linux, or `.venv\Scripts\python.exe` on Windows.
 VS Code normally discovers it